 Most people do not realize that they are surrounded by a dozen or more PCBs at any given moment.
 Despite the fact that so many PCBs are found in everyday life and in most new products, many universities do not include sufficient classes on PCB design in their engineering curricula.
 Some technically-focused colleges still place greater focus on disciplines like PCB design, embedded systems design and development, additive manufacturing, and other upcoming technologies.

 If you're considering pursuing a career in PCB design and you have yet to begin your career, you can give yourself a head start by finding a college that teaches some basic design classes.
 Even if you've already completed an engineering degree and you still want to learn more about PCB design, you can give yourself a major head start by taking a few classes.
 You'll get a chance to gain some hands-on experience working with typical design software, which will help you understand how these software tools generally work.
 You'll also have a chance to learn about the overall product and PCB design workflow.

 If you don't have access to PCB design courses through a university, you're not completely out of luck.
 There are some organizations that provide online PCB design courses.
 Perhaps the best known is Fedevel Academy.
 You'll get a hands-on curriculum from an expert designer, and for a much lower price than most college courses.

 What is the Future for the PCB Designer?

 The need to design current and evolving PCB technologies is growing.
-With more and more electronics such as IoT becoming everyday parts of our lives, the future of electronic design is very bright.
+With more and more electronics such as IoT becoming prominent in everyday life, the future of electronic design is very bright.
 However, the pool of experienced PCB manufacturers is shrinking as many designers are approaching the age of retirement.
-The industry needs more PCB designers, and those that are currently involved are reporting that their compensation and job satisfaction is on the rise.
+The industry needs more PCB designers, and those that are currently involved are reporting that their compensation and job satisfaction are on the rise.

 Would you like to find out more about how Altium can help you to step into the world of PCB design?
 Talk to an expert at Altium.